-Here we see the nest thermostat which is an emerging star in the HVAC industry.
-With a look and feel similar to a vintage HVAC advertisement from the 50’s.
+Here we see the nest thermostat ad, with a look and feel similar to a vintage HVAC advertisement from the 50s.